dsakurai/TTK-demo-install/ReadMe.md

 What's This Project?
 --------------------

-A semi-automatic script that installs a demo enviroment of [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK).
+A semi-automatic script that installs a demo enviroment of [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK) for you.

 How To
 ------